 - 1. The faculty is responsible for the introduction and study guidance of the students enrolled in the programme for the purpose of their progress, as well as for their orientation in relation to possible study pathways in and outside the programme. - 2.
-Each student is appointed an "academic coach" who is responsible for monitoring their study progress.
-Students meet their academic coach three times a year.
+A description of the study guidance and the method of monitoring study progress offered to students is shown on MyEUR.